 Fund Goal and Approach

-The fund seeks to match the total return of the Barclays U.S. Aggregate Index.To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in bonds that are included in the index.
-Index funds are mutual funds that are designed to meet the performance of an underlying benchmark index.
-In seeking to match index performance, the manager uses a passive management approach and purchases all or a representative sample of the bonds comprising the benchmark index.
-Because the fund has expenses, performance will tend to be slightly lower than that of the target benchmark.
+The fund seeks to match the total return of the Barclays U.S. Aggregate Index.To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in bonds that are included in the Barclays U.S. Aggregate Index (or other instruments with similar economic characteristics).
+In seeking to match index performance, the manager uses a passive management approach and purchases all or a representative sample of the bonds comprising the Barclays U.S. Aggregate Index.
+Because the fund has expenses, performance will tend to be slightly lower than that of the index.
 To maintain liquidity, the fund may invest up to 20% of its assets in various short-term, fixed-income securities and money market instruments.
 The fund attempts to have a correlation between its performance and that of the Barclays U.S. Aggregate Index of at least .95 before expenses.
 A correlation of 1.00 would mean that the fund and the index were perfectly correlated.

-The fund's investments are selected by a "sampling" process, which is a statistical process used to select bonds so that the fund has investment characteristics that closely approximate those of the index.
+The fund's investments are selected by a sampling process, which is a statistical process used to select bonds so that the fund has investment characteristics that closely approximate those of the index.
 By using this sampling process, the fund typically will not invest in all of the securities in the index.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.